Sukhoi Superjet 100, Russia

 The Superjet 100-95, overall length 30m, is a stretched version of the baseline Superjet 100-75 with two additional plugs in the fuselage sections forward and aft of the wing.
 There is also scope for the future development of VIP and cargo versions of the SSJ 100.

 A business jet version of the aircraft was announced in June 2011.
-It will be available in the VIP, corporate and government configurations.
+It is available in the VIP, corporate and government configurations.

 Sukhoi Superjet 100 design